About Mystic Wander’s Giclée, Acrylic, & Chromaluxe Metal Print Material & Quality

-Some Terminology:
+More Terminology:

 Archival Quality, Museum Quality, Conservation Quality…

-All of these terms refer to a quality of materials that are designed to last for around 100 years when it comes to any kind of art print.
+All of these terms refer to a quality of materials that are designed to last for around 100 years (under ideal conditions) when it comes to any kind of art print.
 “Museum Quality” tends to utilize more costly material such as 100% cotton rag; while “Conservation Quality” utilizes alpha-cellulose wood pulp which is processed and refined to be archival.
 What it ultimately means is that EVERYTHING that comes in contact with the image must be, among other things, acid-free, OBA-free (optical brightening agents), and lignin-free (organic polymer that gives a woody structure) in order to be considered “archival.”

 Mystic Wander Photographic Art uses the following: